gregoryanderson/SWAPI/README.md

 npm start
 ```

-From there open [http://localhost:3000](http://localhost:3000) to view the applicaiton in your browser.
+From there open [http://localhost:3000](http://localhost:3000) to view the application in your browser.

 ## Testing